Mouse over each board member's image to learn more.

 Laura Ory was born in Phoenix and is passionate about providing creative, nurturing, and educational activities for Arizona’s youth.
 Laura is a journalism graduate from the University of Arizona, where she was a reporter and editor for the Daily Wildcat, and chair of the student-run nonprofit, Camp Wildcat, promoting higher education through camps for students in Title 1 schools.

 Laura was a reporter in southeast Arizona for the Sierra Vista Herald until moving back to the Valley in 2009, transitioning into a public relations and marketing career.
-She has served as a volunteer and mentor for Free Arts of Arizona for Abused Children for over a decade, providing intentional art activities that promote safety, self-expression, skill-building, and self-efficacy.
+She served as a mentor for Free Arts of Arizona for Abused Children for over a decade, providing intentional art activities that promote safety, self-expression, skill-building, and self-efficacy.

 Noriana Hermes is currently working as the National Program Coordinator for the Child Advocate Program at the Young Center.
 The Young Center is a champion for the best interests of children who arrive in the United States on their own, from all corners of the world.